This page provides details of resource that are available to students at Community Music.

 These subscription databases are available until September 2021 and will be reviewed at that time.

 Access to magazines and newspapers.
-Includes Mojo, Q, Rolling Stone, Sound & Vision, Computer Music, Future Music, Kerang! and other titles
+Includes Mojo, Rolling Stone, Sound & Vision, Computer Music, Future Music, Kerang! and other titles

 This invaluable digital library for global popular music brings together leading scholarship and interactive tools to hit the right note for research and learning.
 It is an ideal resource for students and academics across disciplines including music, ethnomusicology, the performing arts, media and communication, cultural studies, anthropology and sociology.